 “In addition to this program, I met with a psychologist for three sessions and attended five weeks of Stress Reduction classes.

 “I have done all that I can to help me survive as long as possible.
-Without Milt, my sister, loving friends, Carolyn at Heart Sisters, and Mindfulness Meditation, I would not be writing this long record of the most horrific experience of my life.
+Without Milt, my sister, loving friends, Carolyn at Heart Sisters, and my mindfulness meditation, I would not be writing this long record of the most horrific experience of my life.

 “It takes too much courage to write.
 I do not have a great deal of courage; I never have been very brave.
 I will probably not write about this again.
 I will, however, continue to talk to anyone who will listen about women and heart disease.